 Jacques-Yves Cousteau, the famous French oceanographer and explorer who carried out a large expedition here in 1987, considered the waters surrounding the atoll to be the “most fish-filled in the world”.

 Tikehau has also carved itself a reputa`tion with surfers worldwide, thanks to the perfect break, in the Tuhieva pass, the atoll’s only pass.

 Among the largest islands in French Polynesia, Raiatea is a little over 200km from Tahiti.
 The small town of Uturoa, capital of the Leeward Society Islands, has a harbor that can receive large cruise ships.

 The island is also the site of one of the largest archaeological sites in French Polynesia, today on UNESCO’s list of world heritage sites, the marae Taputapuatea, which is at the heart of eastern Polynesia’s ancient religion and mythology.

-Taha’a, accessible by a shirt ferry ride, shares a lagoon with Raiatea, which is just four kilometers distant.
+Taha’a, accessible by a short ferry ride, shares a lagoon with Raiatea, which is just four kilometers away.
 Ohiri (590 m) and Puurauti (550 m), the two mountains peaks rising from the island’s center, can be visited on excursions.
 The deep bays dissect the coastline, and the coral barrier is scattered with numerous motu.